Error: mount.nfs: access denied by server

 # Error: InvalidAccessKeyId or SignatureDoesNotMatch

-# Solution: Verify AWS credentials
+# Solution: Verify AWS credentials in config

 # Test credentials directly